DataDog/integrations-core/scylla/README.md

 This check monitors [Scylla][1] through the Datadog Agent.

+Scylla is an open-source NoSQL data store that can act as "a drop-in Apache Cassandra alternative."
+It has rearchitected the Cassandra model tuned for modern hardware, reducing the size of required clusters while improving theoretical throughput and performance.

+This integration collects a majority of the exposed metrics by default, with the ability to customize additional groups based on specific user needs.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation

 The Scylla check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration